DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-15-CriticalCore1.md

 This will be a review of two parts.
 In this first part it’s just me, David.
 I’ll provide an overview of the game, look at some interesting design choices, show off the fascinating layout, and conclude with my excitement and hope for our hobby.
 But I am not a counselor, teacher, or therapist.
 I’m just a big nerd.

-Part 2 will feature interviews with several counselors, therapists, and teachers who have used RPGs as a teaching tool.
-We’ll do a much deeper dive on how well Critical Core accomplishes its primary goals.
+[Part 2](/david/2022/09/criticalcore2) features interviews with several counselors, therapists, and teachers who have used RPGs as a teaching tool.
+We do a much deeper dive on how well Critical Core accomplishes its primary goals.

 ## Part 1: David Learns a Thing or Two